HomeBlogAgricultureWhat is Organic Farming in India – Types, Methods & Advantages

 These initiatives provide financial support, training, technical assistance, and infrastructure development to farmers interested in transitioning to or practising organic farming.
 They aim to enhance soil health, biodiversity, and farmer livelihoods while reducing the negative impacts of conventional agriculture on the environment and human health.

-Frequently Asked Questions For Organic Farming in India
+Frequently Asked Questions About Organic Farming in India

 In India, approx 2.78 million hectare area is covered by organic agriculture.
 Some major organic products grown in India are oilseeds, tea, coffee, dried fruits, millets, cereals, spices, etc. So, these products are highly produced in India and exported by India.
 Also, Sikkim, Uttarakhand, and Tripura are the major states to cultivate organic products in India.
 Other states for organic farming are Madhya Pradesh, Rajasthan and Maharashtra.